jeffomatic/redis-exp-lock-js/README.md

 1. Use `SETNX` to set the value of the given key to the UUID.
 2. If `SETNX` was successful, use `PEXPIRE` to set a lifetime on the key, managed by Redis.

-Since the Redis server manages the lifetime, there is no need for any client-side logic for managing lock expiration, and thus no need to ensure that clients are time-synchronized.
+Since the Redis server manages the lifetime, there is no need for any client-side logic that deals with lock expiration, and thus no need to ensure that clients are time-synchronized.

 #### Lock release

-Locks are released by deleting the Redis key, **if and only if** the key's value matches the UUID generated during a successful lock attempt.
+Locks are released by deleting the Redis key, **only if** the key's value matches the UUID generated during a successful lock attempt.
 A Lua script provides the following atomic sequence:

 1. `GET` the value of the key.
 2. If the value of the key is the same as the UUID, then use `DEL` to remove the key.